First Nations and West Vancouver Police

 The Integrated First Nations Unit, West Vancouver Police and the RCMP all share a valuable working partnership with the Squamish Nation Peacekeepers.
 In 2004, West Vancouver Police committed support and training to a renewal of the Squamish Nation Peacekeepers.

 The Peacekeepers program is an all volunteer uniformed Community Patrol.
 The Squamish Nation funded the program for the purchase of marked Peacekeepers patrol vehicles and readily identifiable uniforms for Peacekeeper officers.

-With operational bases on the North Shore and in Squamish, Squamish Nation Peacekeepers devote thousands of hours per year patroling to observe, record and report offences or suspicious behaviour, while also being available to assist police with important cultural and community liaison.
+Based on the North Shore and in Squamish, Squamish Nation Peacekeepers devote thousands of hours per year patroling to observe, record and report offences or suspicious behaviour, while also being available to assist police with cultural and community liaison.